412

 Southeast California/Southwest Arizona including KIPL and KBLH:

-No aviation concerns throughout the TAF period.
-Winds will
+No aviation concerns are expected during the TAF period under

 &&